shadynasrat/PICASO/README.md

 <br />

+# Roadmap

+Here’s what we’ve accomplished and what’s coming soon:

+- [x] Launched project website
+- [ ] Implement inference code with ROS2 integration
+- [ ] Publish fine-tuned models

 # Overview

-We edit on physical canvas and publish the waypoints to ros topic so integration with different robotic arms is easier.
+Our approach involves editing on a physical canvas and publishing the resulting waypoints to a ROS2 topic.
+This simplifies the integration with various robotic arms, enabling seamless compatibility and deployment.

 # Installation
 ```